Guide

 Method 2: Search by Channel Name

 If you know the channel name but not which number it is on your provider, you can search by channel.
-For example, searching for ESPN shows its channel number across every provider and city in one table.
-This is also useful when comparing providers.
+Searching for ESPN shows its channel number across every provider and city in one table.
+This is also useful when comparing providers before you switch.

 Method 3: Use Your Cable Box Guide